 Wastes precious space

 Space is at a premium on a resume and even on your LinkedIn profile.
 Listing all the software you know just adds noise and detracts from the overall picture (and forces more scrolling).
-Hiring managers spend just six seconds studying each resume, so make it easier for them to quickly scan and see your accomplishments, not the tools you have used.
+Hiring managers spend just seven seconds studying each resume, so make it easier for them to quickly scan and see your accomplishments, not the tools you have used.
 There is no room for filler, padding, and clutter.

 If you take my advice and are concerned that you now have a gaping hole in your resume, do not worry.
 See this as an opportunity for a resume overhaul — a do-over.